entropyxyz/cli/dev/README.md

 ## Deploying new faucet
 <!-- TO-DO: Cleanup requirements -->
 #### Requirements
+- faucet program
-- faucet program from repo or tests/programs
+  - build from repo or use binary in tests/programs/faucet_program.wasm
 - configuration and aux data schema
 - program mod account with funds to deploy
 - child funded accounts to be used as issuers of funds for faucet